amiyasahu/Donut/README.md

-# Donut Theme#
+# Donut Theme
-A clean minimal responsive theme for Question2Answer ( Q2A ) websites
+Modern and Responsive theme for Question2Answer ( Q2A ) websites

 ### What is this repository for? ###